Three Main Differences Between Plant And Animal Cells

 Feature Plant Cells Animal Cells

 Growth pattern Cell wall must be loosened (via expansins) before expansion; growth is largely unidirectional.
-Cells can change shape more readily; growth driven by cytoskeletal rearrangements and ECM remodeling.
+No turgor pressure; shape maintained by cytoskeleton and ECM tension.
+In practice,

 1.3 Evolutionary Insight